Skip to Content

 PGY-2 residents who demonstrate good performance may be given responsibility for independent judgment and surgical decision-making with continued attending supervision.
 The PGY2 resident is responsible for day-to-day care of surgical patients on their assigned service and patients they follow as consultants.
 They will be supervised at all times by senior residents and faculty.
 The major goal of the second year of residency is to allow graded responsibility for patient care, including instruction in pre- and postoperative care, and the evaluation and management of patients seen in consultation.
 The PGY-2 will gain additional valuable experience in the operating room both as an assistant and as the primary surgeon on uncomplicated surgeries.

-PGY-2 residents rotate for four weeks within the transplant intensive care unit (TICU) at the University of Pittsburgh Medical Center Montefiore hospital which is part of UPMC General Surgery Presbyterian Shadyside.
+PGY-2 residents rotate for four weeks within the transplant intensive care unit (TICU) at the University of Pittsburgh Medical Center Montefiore hospital.
 The residents will have a robust exposure to transplantation of abdominal organ patients.
+Residents also rotate with the Trauma & Acute Care Surgery service at UPMC Hamot for 1 month as well as on Breast Surgery at diverse campuses (UPMC Passavant, UPMC Jameson, UPMC Magee and Women).

 Second Year Rotations